 ‘Oh probably’ he says, ‘but I can’t be sure.
 Last summer I decided to read loads of women writers so they all kinda blended into one.
 I get them mixed up’.

 You have a recurring daydream in which there is the image or sensation (hard to distinguish) of a hand, your hand, crashing through a table loaded with crockery: tea-cups, saucers, cutlery, glass, the sound of this ringing through you over and over.
 You cannot stop yourself doing it - the daydream - your arm crashing through all this stuff on the table - porcelain smashing, pools spreading, flicks of sauce, a fork glittering to the floor, this awful sound, always precisely at the moment you are beginning to speak.

 When you sit down, you receive a text from M saying he won’t make it.
 He is just having breakfast, he has reading he wants to do.
-There is barely any feeling in his words.
 You think about how much you don’t like him; picture him in the café the previous afternoon, eating his goujons so delicately, cleanly, unselfconsciously, the silver knife moving through moist white flesh.
 He speaks almost only about himself.
 You want to throw yourself at something.
 You are ashamed of how quickly you have begun to shape yourself around his attention.